welldone-software/why-did-you-render/README.md

 BigListPureComponent.whyDidYouRender = true
 ```

-You can also pass an object to specify more advanced settings:
+You can also pass an object to specify more advanced tracking settings:

 ```js
 EnhancedMenu.whyDidYouRender = {